IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

   enabled: true
 ```

 After you finish filling up the form, just click the "CREATE" button to kick off the install, then you are done!
-During the time when waiting for the install to complete, you will see a few more Argo CD Apps being rolled out gradually from Argo CD UI.
+During the time when waiting for the install to complete, you will see more Apps being rolled out gradually from Argo CD UI.
 Each App represents a specific application to be deployed which is managed by the root level App defined as above.

 ![](images/01-apps.png)

-Depends on the install parameters that you specified, it usually takes 1 hour to finish the install of CP4WAIOps, and 10 minutes to finish all the other applications deployment including Ceph, Robot Shop, Humio, Istio, etc. When you see all the Argo CD Apps turning into green, i.e.: `Synced` and `Healthy`, that means CP4WAIOps install is completed!
+Depends on the install parameters that you specified, it usually takes 1 hour to finish the install of CP4WAIOps, and 10 minutes to finish all other applications deployment including Ceph, Robot Shop, Humio, Istio, etc. When you see all Argo CD Apps turning into green, i.e.: `Synced` and `Healthy`, that means CP4WAIOps demo environment install is completed!

 ![](images/02-install-complete.png)